arvindraman/skills/README.md

 ### Method 2: Claude.ai upload

 For use in Claude.ai web interface:
-Download skills as Zip File
+Download skills as Zip File:

 Agenforce Prioritization